Major airports of Milan - car hire from Malpensa, Linate and Bergamo Airports in Milan

 Milan Malpensa offers good links to the British capital, with London-Gatwick as the fourth most popular international route.
-By early 2014 UK flights to Milan Malpensa were available with the following airlines:
+At the time of writing this of this article, UK flights to Milan Malpensa were available with the following airlines:

 Getting from Malpensa to Milan - drive from Malpensa Airport to Milan city centre